NortonCampbel1/NortonCampbel1/README.md

 I have a thing i enjoy and its probably nortmike, or i guess just talking about them.

-Im not a multishipper so i dont really care about anything else, feel free to sit whenever.
+Im not a multishipper so i dont really care about anything else, feel free to sit anytime or talk about your interests.